thfmn/ttm-rag/docs/_build/html/_sources/current_state.md.txt

 4. **Logging**: Comprehensive logging for debugging and monitoring
 5. **Testing**: Comprehensive test coverage
 6. **Type Safety**: Using Pydantic models for type-safe data parsing and validation
+7. **Fluent Interface**: Using builder pattern for query construction

 ## Limitations